chinchinl/se-challenge-fe-customers/README.md

 ## Getting Started

-Make sure if Node.js is installed on your computer.
+Make sure Node.js is installed on your computer.

 ### Install  Dependencies:

 ```sh
 $ npm install
 ```
-It will create `node_module` folder in this all dependency files will be install with this command.
+This command will create a node_modules folder and install all the necessary dependencies.

 ### Update Next.js: